NtokozoMkhwanazi/simple-site/README.md

 # simple-site

-developijng a website using threeJS, Javasript, HTML and CSS
+developing a website using threeJS, Javasript, HTML and CSS